French ship Bretagne (1766): French Revolutionary Wars

 Bretagne was refitted in Brest from 1792 to June 1793, 6 obusiers de vaisseau being added that year.
 Under Captain Joseph de Richery, she became the flagship of Admiral Jean-Amable Lelarge.
 In September 1793, her crew was involved in the Quibéron mutinies; in reaction Jeanbon Saint-André had Lelarge destitued and Richery arrested, and Bretagne renamed to Révolutionnaire.

 Captain Daniel Vandongen took command of Révolutionnaire and put her in good order.
 By 19 June 1794, she was coppered and fully armed.

 On 16 May 1794, the fleet departed Brest.
 On 28, the British and French squadrons met, leading to the skirmishes that would culminate into the so-called Glorious First of June.
 The French line of battle was set in reverse order, and Révolutionnaire found herself at the rear, last ship in the line.
 She came in action against five or six 74-gun ships, notably HMS Russell, Bellerophon, Audacious and Leviathan, sustaining heavy damage and casualties.
 At 0930, a shot killed Captain Vandongen; as the first lieutenant was severely wounded and the second lieutenant has already been killed, third Lieutenant Renaudeau assumed command, but he too was incapacitated almost immediately, and Fourth Lieutenant Dorré had to take over.
-Révolutionnaire was isolated and defenceless, and avoided captured mostly thanks to Admiral Howe's order to his ships to regroup.
+Révolutionnaire was isolated and defenceless, and avoided capture mostly thanks to Admiral Howe's order to his ships to regroup.
 (Note: A rumour states that Révolutionnaire struck her colours at some point, which her officers disputed.)
 In the night, Révolutionnaire lost her mizen and her mainmast.
 The next day, she met Audacieux and Unité, of Nielly's squadron; Audacieux took Révolutionnaire in tow and brought her to Île-d'Aix, where she arrived on 8 June with 160 crewmembers killed or wounded.

 Révolutionnaire was fully repaired and rigged anew at Île-d'Aix, which entailed the construction of a workshop specially for that purpose, as well as bringing all parts from Rochefort.
 She was ready again on 7 August 1794, and rejoined Brest on 27 of the same month.

 On 29 December 1794, under Captain Louis-Marie Le Gouardun, (Note: Sometimes written Leguardun.)
 Révolutionnaire departed from Brest for the Croisière du Grand Hiver, where she sustained severe structural damage from the foul weather.
 She limped back to Brest on 2 February 1795, her hull leaking heavily.
 Too damaged in the Croisière du Grand Hiver to be repaired, she was struck on 28 January 1796 and broken up between January and May 1796.